BenyaminMN/battleships-game/README.md

 **Content**
-- A lot of help and ispiration were taken from https://www.w3schools.com/.
+- A lot of help and inspiration were taken from https://www.w3schools.com/.